open-dynaMIX/raiseorlaunch/README.rst

       -t WM_TITLE, --title WM_TITLE
                             the window title regex
       -e COMMAND, --exec COMMAND
-                            command to execute.
+                            command to run with exec.
 If omitted, -c, -s or -t will be used (lower-case).
+The command will always be quoted, so make sure you properly escape internal quotation marks.
+If using double-quotes for "-e", you need to triple escape them, if using single-quotes only one is needed.
 Careful: The command will not be checked prior to execution!
       --no-startup-id       use --no-startup-id when running command with exec -w WORKSPACE, --workspace WORKSPACE